MicrosoftDocs/fabric-docs/docs/data-engineering/api-graphql-editor.md

 :::image type="content" source="media/api-graphql-editor/query-view-button.png" alt-text="Screenshot showing where the Query option appears in the lower left corner of the Fabric screen." lightbox="media/api-graphql-editor/query-view-button.png":::

 You can type and execute GraphQL queries directly on the **Query** tab.
 Intellisense capabilities are available with a keyboard shortcut: CTRL + Space (Windows), or Command + Space (macOS).
-Click **Run** to execute the query and retrieve the data accordingly from the data source.
+Select **Run** to execute the query and retrieve the data accordingly from the data source.

 :::image type="content" source="media/api-graphql-editor/query-editor-intellisense.png" alt-text="Screenshot of the API editor screen, which has a Query tab that is divided into Run, Query variables, and Results panes." lightbox="media/api-graphql-editor/query-editor-intellisense.png":::